illustration of a school and hospital with concept of data linkage

 Download the CRIS-HARS Leaflet or Poster for more information.

 By law, fertility clinics have a duty to submit data to the Human Fertilisation and Embryology Authority (HFEA) about fertility treatments taking place and babies born as a result.
-The HFEA hold this data on a secure database, which is the longest running database of its kind in the world.
+The HFEA are the data controllers of this data which is held on a secure database and is the longest running database of its kind in the world.
 This register collects data on more than 75,000 treatments that take place in UK fertility clinics each year.

 We believe it will be the first undertaking of its kind to demonstrate the use of routinely collected mental health and fertility treatment data in order to understand the two-way relationships between infertility/fertility treatments and the treatment/outcome of mental health disorders.